-A Jack-of-All-Trades is a Master at None.
+A Jack-of-All-Trades is a Master at none.

-Part of the reason so many of us never get to fulfill our potential at the highest level is because we spread ourselves so thin and over so many mundane tasks.
-We will never get everything done or be everything we imagine in our minds and we’re not supposed to, we’re compelled to organize, dispose of, and prioritize the things we really want to keep.
-When we go against that internal system we run into major life-traffic problems.
-We can only operate at a certain capacity as human beings, no matter who we are, before we’re just spinning our own wheels, never really getting anything done, and never getting a chance to walk in purpose or accomplish an important goal.
-When it comes to online business, creating your own virtual flow, or deciding how you want to present yourself in the abyss of Internet energetic field, it can be super challenging, especially if you expose yourself to all of the stimuli while trying to make this important decision.
+When it comes to online business, creating your own virtual flow, or deciding how you want to present yourself in the abyss of Internet energetic field, it can be super challenging.
+This is especially true if you expose yourself to exorbitant virtual stimuli while trying to make this important decision for yourself.
 Cut everything off, take a chill pill and get ready to call up some friends and family for a brief but very useful chat.

-I read an article some time ago by Shanique Davis in Forbes Magazine where she’d created a custom acronym for PARTY that inspired me, since then I’ve created one of my own for sharing small milestones.
+I read an article some time ago by Shanique Davis in Forbes Magazine where she’d created a custom acronym for PARTY that inspired me.
+Since then I’ve created one of my own for sharing small milestones.
 It goes like this…

 P – Part with ineffective behaviors and Prepare for the Future.

-A – Adapt to Different Environments
+A – Adapt to different environments.

-R – Reach out to Mentors who are already Successful at what You’re Doing
+R – Reach out to mentors who are already successful at what you’re doing.

-Y – Yearn to be a Life-Long Learner Who Never Settles.
+Y – Yearn to be a life-long learner who never settles.